Menu

 print(f"Response: {result_3['response']}")

-Even if this customer sounds relatively calm, the complaint category triggers escalation.
-That’s your routing rules doing their job.
+Even if this customer sounds fairly calm, the complaint category fires the escalation rule.
+That is your routing logic doing its job.

 Exercise 1: Add a Priority Level to the Router

-Now that you’ve seen the routing logic, try modifying it.
-Add a priority field to the state and set it based on the routing decision.
+Now that you have seen how routing works, try changing it yourself.
+Add a priority field to the state and set it based on the routing choice.

 {